ottosmops/pdftotext/README.md

 ## Postcard

 You're free to use this package (it's [MIT-licensed](LICENSE.md)).
-However, feel free to send us a postcard:
+However, feel free to send us a postcard.

 Our address is: Kraenzle & Ritter, Sihlfeldstrasse 89, 8004 Zuerich, Switzerland